-During construction, the WSBLE Project would contribute noise and vibration impacts along with other nearby transportation and private development construction projects, and cumulative impacts would be anticipated.
-This is particularly true for the tunnel alternatives in the Downtown Segment, where construction of high-rise buildings is proposed near WSBLE Project alternatives.
-However, many projects currently planned might be completed before WSBLE Project construction.
+During construction, the project would contribute noise and vibration impacts along with other nearby transportation and private development construction projects, and cumulative impacts would be anticipated.
 Any construction activities would have to comply with the City of Seattle's noise regulations or require a noise variance from the City.
 Where necessary, Sound Transit would monitor noise and vibration during construction to minimize related disturbances on residential and other sensitive areas and work with other adjacent projects to limit nighttime noise and vibration impacts.